-4.3.2.
+4.3.1.
 PK analysis sets

-The PK concentration analysis sets (one unique set for each study drug used in the combination treatment) are subsets of the safety analysis set including patients who have at least one post-dose concentration measurement above the lower limit of quantitation (LLQ) for avelumab or talazoparib.
+The PK concentration analysis sets (one unique set for each study drug used in the combination treatment) are a subset of the safety analysis set and will include patients who have at least one concentration measurement for avelumab or talazoparib.

-The PK parameter analysis sets (one unique set for each study drug used in the combination treatment) are the same as the concentration analysis sets, since the 2 reported PK parameters (Ctough and Cmax) are observational: i.e. taken directly from concentration data.
+The PK parameter analysis sets (one unique set for each study drug used in the combination treatment) are a subset of the safety analysis set and will include patients who have at least one of the PK parameters of interest for avelumab or talazoparib.

-4.3.3.
+4.3.2.
 Biomarker analysis set

 The biomarker analysis set is a subset of the safety analysis set including patients who have at least one baseline biomarker assessment.
-Analysis sets will be defined separately for blood-based and tumor tissue-based biomarkers.

-4.3.4.
+4.3.3.
 Immunogenicity analysis set

-The immunogenicity analysis set is a subset of the safety analysis set and will include patients who have at least one ADA/Nab sample collected for avelumab.
+The immunogenicity analysis set is a subset of the safety analysis set and will include patients who have at least one ADA/nAb sample result for avelumab.